Shift to A “Performance Planning” Mindset

 Review and update an employee’s role description

-Communicate company needs
+Communicate the organization’s needs

 Serve as a tool for conflict resolution